This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 An officer of the Board may exercise the authority of the Board to make orders under this Part, subject to any restrictions or conditions established by the Board.

-An officer may make an order to an employer even though no violation of the Act or regulations has occurred.
+A prevention officer may make an order to an employer even though no violation of the Act or regulations has occurred.
 Such orders will not be issued routinely, but rather will be issued if the officer has evidence that the person subject to the order does not intend to comply in the future.
 Mere lack of knowledge about the Act or regulations is not sufficient to show an intention not to comply.
 Lack of knowledge (without additional evidence of intention not to comply) can and should be the subject of discussion between the officer and the employer representative or other relevant party, and the officer will document such discussion in the inspection text of an inspection report (IR) or consultation record (CR).Express or implied intent not to comply

-In order for an officer to issue an order where there is no violation of the Act or the regulations, the officer must identify (and support with evidence) an express or implied intention not to comply by the person subject to the order.
-Where a person expressly informs the officer that he or she will not comply with the requirements of the Act or the regulations, the officer may issue an order requiring that person to take the appropriate steps to achieve compliance.
+In order for an officer to issue an order where there is no violation of the Act or the regulations, the prevention officer must identify (and support with evidence) an express or implied intention not to comply by the person subject to the order.
+Where a person expressly informs the prevention officer that he or she will not comply with the requirements of the Act or the regulations, the prevention officer may issue an order requiring that person to take the appropriate steps to achieve compliance.
 A person may express an intention not to comply in a number of ways.
 For example, he or she may claim an inability to comply because of lack of knowledge, economics (such as saying they can't afford to comply), impracticality of compliance, or related arguments.
 In this case, the officer should explore with the person his or her intention to address any impediments to compliance.
 If the person is unwilling or unable to address impediments to compliance, the officer may issue an order requiring that person to take the appropriate steps to achieve compliance.
-However, if the person agrees to address the impediments to compliance he or she has raised, then the officer should not write an order.
-The officer must record the particulars of this discussion in the inspection text of the IR or on a CR.
+However, if the person agrees to address the impediments to compliance he or she has raised, then the prevention officer should not write an order.
+The prevention officer must record the particulars of this discussion in the inspection text of the IR or on a CR.

-There may be occasions when an officer receives information from other individuals at a workplace that a person has no intention of complying with the Act or the regulations.
-In this instance, the officer will need to inquire directly of that person with regard to his or her intention regarding compliance.
+There may be occasions when a prevention officer receives information from other individuals at a workplace that a person has no intention of complying with the Act or the regulations.
+In this instance, the prevention officer will need to inquire directly of that person with regard to his or her intention regarding compliance.
 Statements from third parties, without further investigation, are not sufficient to establish an intention not to comply.

 An implied intent not to comply is determined by examining the circumstances that indicate that the person will not comply.
 Some key elements that should be present are:

 For example, consider the situation if some friable asbestos insulation on a pipe elbow has been hit and damaged, resulting in asbestos contamination of a small area of a plant.
 The employer has response procedures for such an event, and the crew implements them immediately.
 The affected area is barricaded and signs are posted to keep workers clear of the danger area.
 The emergency repair crew is summoned to patch the damaged area and clean up the asbestos debris.
-An officer inspecting the workplace arrives on the scene just as the supervisor and repair crew start to put on their protective clothing prior to entry into the hazard area.
-The officer notices one of the crew is not clean-shaven where the respirator will need to seal against the worker's face.
-Section 8.39(2) of the OHS applies.
-The officer questions the supervisor and the worker regarding their intentions.
+A prevention officer inspecting the workplace arrives on the scene just as the supervisor and repair crew start to put on their protective clothing prior to entry into the hazard area.
+The prevention officer notices one of the crew is not clean-shaven where the respirator will need to seal against the worker's face.
+Section 8.39(2) of the OHS Regulation ("Regulation") applies.
+The prevention officer questions the supervisor and the worker regarding their intentions.
 Both the supervisor and the worker are aware of the requirements of section 8.39(2).
 But since this is a "small job" and they do not have any shaving equipment readily available, they want to get on with the repair and cleanup, rather than wait for the worker to shave.
-The officer intervenes and issues an order that the worker is not to put on a respirator and enter the danger area until he is clean-shaven where the respirator seals with his face.
+The prevention officer intervenes and issues an order that the worker is not to put on a respirator and enter the danger area until he is clean-shaven where the respirator seals with his face.
 Note at this point there has been no violation of section 8.39(2), so the text of the order does not indicate a violation has occurred.
 The order could be worded as follows:

 A worker (John Doe) assigned to repair and cleanup work in an asbestos contaminated area was about to don a respirator and enter the asbestos contaminated area and was not clean-shaven where the respirator is required to seal with his face.
-Section 8.39(2) of the OHS applies.
+Section 8.39(2) of the Regulation applies.
 A worker required to use a respirator that requires an effective seal with the face for proper functioning must be clean-shaven where the respirator seals with the face.
 Ensure any worker required to use such a respirator is clean-shaven where the respirator seals with the worker's face before donning the respirator and entering the hazard area.

 Orders of this type will normally be issued only when there is a significant risk to workers should the work proceed without compliance.
 Note the order does not reference section 187 of the Act.
 That section provides the authority for the officer to issue the order.
 There is no violation of section 187.
-However, to allow the Board to locate and review these types of orders, the officer will include reference to "WCA 187(2)" in the "Regulations Referenced" field for the order, in addition to any other sections of the Act or regulations referenced in the order.Absence of express or implied intent not to comply
+However, to allow WorkSafeBC to locate and review these types of orders, the prevention officer will include reference to "WCA 187(2)" in the "Regulations Referenced" field for the order, in addition to any other sections of the Act or regulations referenced in the order.Absence of express or implied intent not to comply

-In the absence of an express or implied intent not to comply with the Act or the regulations, an officer should not write an order.
+In the absence of an express or implied intent not to comply with the Act or the regulations, a prevention officer should not write an order.
 Lack of knowledge by the person is not sufficient for a finding of a lack of intention to comply.
 If the person displays lack of knowledge, the prevention officer should point out the applicable sections of the Act and/or the regulations regarding the work activity.
 The discussion is to be recorded in the inspection text portion of the IR, or as a CR.
 This inspection text or CR may be referenced to provide evidence of prior knowledge if any future violations are identified.

 There may be some situations where an order is necessary to ensure an employer or other person takes specific steps to address a hazard, even though there is no express or implied intent not to comply with the Act or the regulations.
 In such circumstances, the order may only be issued with the approval of the Vice President, Prevention Services.